Svetozar Marković Gymnasium, Novi Sad: First gymnasium re-founding

 Svetozar Markovic Gymnasium was re-established in 1963.
 Teachings started in the building of the then Electrical School near the Post Office building.
 The electrical school occupied the ground floor and the first floor, and the gymnasium occupied the second floor.

 Preparations for work were made at the Jovan Jovanovic Zmaj Gymnasium and the Moša Pijade Gymnasium.
 At the Jovan Jovanović Zmaj Gymnasium in the previous 1962/63 school years, there were two second year classrooms (one humanities-linguistics and the other science-mathematics) and four first year classrooms, prepared for the transition to the new Gymnasium.
 These departments did not even teach in the Jovan Jovanović Zmaj Gymnasium building, but in the Đorđe Natošević primary school building.
 A number of professors have graduated from Jovan Jovanović Zmaj and Moša Pijade gymnasiums moved to the new gymnasium.

 After 1966, the Svetozar Marković Gymnasium was officially elected by the Republican Institute for Basic Education and Teacher Education as an "experimental" school, in which theses programs on pupil education would be carry out.

 Since 1971, the gymnasium has moved to the building where it is housed today.
 In the 1970s, the school taught a joint secondary education program.
 This type of class lasted until 1983.

 Reorganization and change of purpose

-In 1983, the gymnasium has been re-organised and is changing its name to the Pedagogy Academy OOUR Secondary School Svetozar Marković.
-The school is registered as a Worker's Organisation of Pedagogy Academy with two OOUR's: OOUR Secondary School Svetozar Marković and Secondary School Moša Pijade.
+In 1983, the gymnasium has been re-organised and is changing its name to the Svetozar Marković Pedagogy Academy OOUR Secondary School.
+The school is registered as a Worker's Organisation of Pedagogy Academy with two OOUR's: Svetozar Marković OOUR Secondary School and Moša Pijade Secondary School.
 In the 1985/86 school year, the first generation of the educational profession, whose professional education lasted four years, was enrolled.
 The school was organised in Serbian and Hungarian languages.

 Second gymnasium re-founding

 Svetozar Marković Gymnasium was re-founded in 1990 as a general course gymnasium.
-Since 1996, the gymnasium was expanded, adding a building Laze Lazarevića Street 1 in Telep.
+Since 1996, the gymnasium was expanded, adding a building in Laze Lazarevića Street 1 in Telep.
 Since 1997, the Laza Kostić Gymnasium has been established in the area of Telep where the extended department of Svetozar Marković Gymnasium was originally located.